 Should I walk my cat at all?

 If you have a cat trying to bolt out the door at every given opportunity, chances are they are feeling a little stir crazy!
-Many urban cats simply do not have a secure or safe place to go out on their own, so often training your cat to walk on a lead can be a sensible option in giving them a chance to get fresh air - as long as it is done safely and correctly.
+Many urban cats simply don't have a secure, safe place to go out on their own, so often training your cat to walk on a lead is a sensible option.
+It gives them a chance to get fresh air, as long as it is done safely and correctly!
 For example, if you live in a high-rise apartment, a walk could be their only way to experience the outdoors so this can be a real treat for reluctant house cats.

 However, it should be noted that this is not suitable for a lot of felines, and the RSPCA has advised cat owners against walking their pets on a lead due to potential distress, unless there is no other option, or they have been properly trained.
-This is because on a lead they may feel trapped and a loss of control, something which is important to our cats.
+This is because on a lead they may feel trapped and a loss of control.
+Control is very important to cats!

 Guidelines on walking your cat

 Some cats can be quite unsociable and do not go out looking for friends.
 Therefore, meeting unfamiliar creatures on a walk could be a stressful event.
-There is also the risk of the cat getting hurt or running away if frightened of dogs.
-These factors should be considered before deciding where to walk your cat, as it is not considered a necessity.
+Don't underestimate the risks associated dogs.
+They could also get frightened and try to run away whilst attached to the lead.
+Consider these factors before deciding where to walk your cat.

 If you do decide to undertake some cat walking and walk them outdoors, training them on a lead inside first is essential.
-This way they can become used to the feeling of a harness and lead, and you can assess whether this is something they enjoy.
+This way they can become used to the feeling of a harness and lead.
+You can then assess whether this is something they enjoy.
 As cats are extremely territorial, you may find that walking them indoors is the only viable option.

 You must also ensure that your pet is up to date with vaccinations and you have any treatments needed to prevent fleas, ticks and worms, as these are some of the things they may encounter outdoors.
 They should also be microchipped in case they were to escape.